Privacy Policy

 12.3 Data Minimization

 The Service is designed to minimize unnecessary data collection and segregate operational domains.
-Only the minimum data necessary is transmitted to AI providers (product descriptions and regulatory reference text; never account data, IP addresses, or session identifiers).
+Only the minimum data necessary is transmitted to AI providers (product, attachment summaries, party inputs, and regulatory reference text — never account data, IP addresses, session identifiers, raw attachment files, or invitation emails/tokens).
 Temporary processing data is automatically deleted upon completion.
-Logging systems exclude sensitive credential data, full AI analytical content, and complete response bodies.
+Logging systems exclude sensitive credential data, raw attachment contents, full AI analytical content, and complete response bodies.

 12.4 Incident Response